 Cricket Warbler is a speciality of the region.
 Photo: Dan Brown

-Day 2: We’ll spend the day birding around the tip of the Dakhla Peninsula.
+Day 2: We’ll spend the first part of the day birding around the tip of the Dakhla Peninsula.
 We can expect to find a huge gathering of gulls and terns here, and careful searching may reveal unusual species including Kelp Gull and Royal Tern.
 The mudflats here also hold hundreds of waders and, with luck, Western Reef Egret.
 Later we’ll begin our journey inland to Aousserd and may have time for our first attempt at finding Golden Nightjar before we reach our accommodation.
 Night in Aousserd.

 Between Oued Jenna and the coast there are a variety of good sites for birds.
-A few oases can be visited by Crowned and Spotted Sandgrouse as well as any new migrants.
+A few oases can be visited by Crowned and Spotted Sandgrouse as well as migrants.
 In 2016 Namaqua Dove bred here for the first time, whilst an Allen’s Gallinule took up residence for a few weeks, and this area has in recent times turned up a variety of vagrants from White-throated Bee-eater to Lesser Scaup.
 We’ll also check out the impressive massifs for a resident Pharoah Eagle Owl, Lanner, and Golden Eagle, whilst passing raptors can include Short-toed and Booted Eagles, Griffon Vulture and occasionally even vagrant Ruppell’s and White-backed Vultures.
 Along the coast migrating Montagu’s Harriers and Black Kites can sometimes be very much in evidence.

 When in the desert we will not ignore the mammals as we could encounter the highly-charismatic Fennec Fox, Lesser Egyptian Jerboas, Saharan Striped Polecat, Sand Cat, Ruppells’ Fox, and the recently-described African Golden Wolf during our nocturnal excursions.